mrworf/iceshelf/PROVIDERS.md

 - `region` is required.
 - You must provide either `access key id` and `secret access key`, or `profile`.
-- The provider tries to create the vault before uploading.
+- If the vault is missing, the backup fails unless `create: yes` is set and vault creation succeeds.
 - Glacier retrieval is slow and may incur additional cost, so it fits long-term archival storage better than routine restores.
 - This provider targets the legacy Amazon Glacier vault service, not Amazon S3